projectwallace/css-parser/README.md

 ## Non-goals

 - **No syntax validation** - this parser does not try to validate your CSS structure.
 Everything can be anything
+- **No custom syntax support** - we're leaving the era of CSS preprocessors so we only focus on CSS

 ## License